bjtang-001/bjtang-001.github.io/_pages/about.md

 ---

 ## ✨ Recent Highlights
-- 📄 **New Preprint: AutoMAT: A Hierarchical Framework for Autonomous Alloy Discovery** Published on arXiv: AutoMAT (arXiv:2507.16005)
-  *a hierarchical framework integrating AI, simulations, and experiments for alloy discovery*
+- 📄 **New Preprint: AutoMAT: A Hierarchical Framework for Autonomous Alloy Discovery** *A hierarchical framework integrating AI, simulations, and experiments for alloy discovery published on arXiv: AutoMAT (arXiv:2507.16005)*

 - 🎤 **Symposium Co-chair, FAPS 2025 – AI and Polymer Science** (2025)
   *Co-chairing a major symposium on AI-driven polymer innovation at the 9th Biennial Polymer Congress (FAPS 2025), NTU Singapore*